archiemartini/Gilded-Rose-Kata/README.md

 ## My Approach

 - First I familiarised myself with the README which gave some fundamental aspects of how the code works

-- THis wasn't completely enlightening so I then set about to loading the 'texttest_ficxture.js' and then called `gildedRose.updateQuality()` and took note of the returns and how the items changed.
+- This wasn't completely enlightening so I then set about to loading the 'texttest_ficxture.js' and then called `gildedRose.updateQuality()` and took note of the returns and how the items changed.

 - Before considering implementing Conjured items, I knew I would need to buold up an entire test suite of everything I observed of the existing code logic.
 Then I can begin to refactor and implement.

+- A test suite enabled some refactoring into something less nonsensical.
+Any check for 'Sulfuras' is now done away with, apart from one check in the isCommonItem() function.
+Otherwise it doesn't require its own function.